 It seems the frustration of not enough time plagues the maintenance team, as often as the leasing staff.
 It was a really busy week, so “we didn’t…..”
-This explanation is why a turn wasn’t completed, or preventive maintenance was not completed..the order for supplies was not complete…
+This explanation is why a turn wasn’t finished.
+Preventive maintenance was not completed.
+The order for supplies was not sent to the supplier.

-Time never changes, we all have 24 hours in a day…generally forty hours in a work week.
-To review maintenance performance can identify startling results.
+The amount of available time never changes.
+There will always be 24 hours in a day, seven days in a week and we schedule forty hours in a work week.
+Reviewing maintenance performance can identify startling results.
 Using the work order software, total the work orders completed in a week, or month.
-Happy Acres has a hundred service requests received and entered for the month.
+Happy Acres has a hundred service requests received, assigned and completed for the month.
 The first reaction is WOW, a hundred service requests.
-But, to break down the work flow, there are usually 20 working days each month.
+However, to break down the work flow, there are 20 working days each month.
 This translates to five service orders each day, a staff of two, or three?
-This isn’t a heavy workload.
+This doesn’t appear to be a very busy daily schedule.

 The frustration, “maintenance didn’t get this done,” usually isn’t a maintenance time management problem.
 It’s a scheduling and communication problem.
 Imagine starting the day with the team meeting: